Panama City, Panama

 When we asked people what advice they would give someone preparing to move to Panama City, they said:

 "Before retiring in Panama City, expats should research the cost of living and the availability of healthcare services.
 It is also important to understand the local laws and regulations, as well as the cultural norms and expectations.
 Additionally, expats should familiarize themselves with the local language, as English is not widely spoken in Panama City.
-Finally, expats should consider the safety of the area and the availability of activities and amenities that suit their lifestyle," said one expat who made the move to Panama City.
+Finally, expats should consider the safety of the area and the availability of activities and amenities that suit their lifestyle," commented one expat who made the move to Panama City.

 Connect